Ten helpful tips for prospective homeowners

-Your Mid America Mortgage, Inc, NMLS #1142067 loan officer can help you determine the loan amount you might qualify for through a pre-qualification process.
+Your Mid America Mortgage Services, Inc, NMLS #1142067 loan officer can help you determine the loan amount you might qualify for through a pre-qualification process.
 Being pre-qualified before searching for a home is very useful because it helps you look for homes within your price range.
 Real estate agents also appreciate buyers who submit offers on homes with a pre-qualification letter.
-Call Mid America Mortgage, Inc, NMLS #1142067 today to start the pre-qualification process.
+Call Mid America Mortgage Services, Inc, NMLS #1142067 today to start the pre-qualification process.

 5. Prepare a budget